vitest-dev/vitest/docs/config/index.md

 - **CLI:** `--outputDiffMaxLines <lines>`, `--output-diff-max-lines <lines>`
 - **Version:** Since Vitest 0.26.0

-Maximum number of lines to display in diff window.
+The maximum number of lines to display in diff window.
 Beware that if you have a large object with many small diffs, you might not see all of them at once.

 ### outputDiffMaxSize